International Programmes 2024/2025

 The Master’s programme “Global Communication: Politics and Society” is an English language consecutive degree dealing with media systems and communication cultures in international comparison.

 Classical fields of research in social and political communication as well as media communication are framed in a global perspective.
 The Master's programme is innovative in that it considers global communication through international comparison rather than as isolated national processes.
-Moreover, international cross-border communication, foreign news reporting, and the globalisation of everyday environments are analysed.
+In the courses, special emphasis is placed on the equal inclusion of the Global North and South as well as communicative interactions.
+In addition, processes of international cross-border communication, foreign reporting and the globalisation of everyday lifeworlds are addressed.
 As a result, sensitivity for the common communicative challenges of the world is growing.

 Exemplary issues and fields of application are: